chuckstack/chuckstack.github.io/src-ls/stack-architecture.md

 1. NixOS - create and manage servers by simply copying, combining and updating nix configuration files.
 1. nix-shell - creates a terminal shell with all the tools and configuration needed to perform a task.

+#### NixOS

+diagram: nixos
+show how a single server can apply multiple nix configs

 It is worth noting that both chuck-stack users and developers use nix-shell to perform their respective roles.
 While these role's tasks may differ, we deliver the role work instructions and tools in the exact same way.
 This is an important point, and it differentiates the chuck-stack from its historical alternatives.

+#### nix-shell

+Diagram: nix-shell
+Show how user connects and get mapped to the respective role 'nix-shells'. <!-- TODO -->

 References: